 This new identifier format was introduced in update 1.0.0.
 It is based on the official GUID.

 The idea is to have a unique identifier for LDtk objects, even for projects created by 2 separate users on 2 distinct machines.
 The system pretty much guarantees that all your IIDs will be unique.

 This uniqueness feature will be very useful in multi-users environments, for example when sharing a single LDtk project among multiple users through GIT.

 Each instance of whatever (entities, layers etc.) also has a

 defUid field which simply refers to the corresponding definition with the same

-The long term plan is to get rid at some point of the current integer UID system, to replace it with the much more robust UUID system used by instance identifiers.
+The long term plan is to completely get rid at some point of the current integer based UID system, to replace it with the much more robust string-based UUID system used by instance identifiers.

 Therefore, you should rely on IIDs as much as possible in your game context.